 Unfortunately, aside from the caption "Willys Beach Car" it provides no further information; there is no article about the vehicle inside the magazine.
 Probably the editors were just looking for a photo with a bathing beauty for their cover, in the waning days of summer downunder.

 Why didn't they just buy the 2WD Gala from Willys, as was done in the Netherlands (230K JPEG)?
-I'm guessing that by 1960 Willys Australia still had a significant number of unsold CJ-3Bs from the one thousand they had imported in crates in 1958, and were looking for new ways to promote them.
+Well, I'm guessing that by 1960 Willys Australia still had a significant number of unsold CJ-3Bs from the one thousand they had imported in crates in 1958, so they were looking for new ways to promote them.

 In March the beach car also appeared in a photo in Willys Australia's publication Jeep News, identified as the "Gala Jeep" despite the fact that it was not an actual Willys DJ-3A Gala.
 It was one of the vehicles on display at a cocktail party (360K JPEG) celebrating the appointment of Austral Motors as Willys' Queensland distributor.